 It’s a Swedish whisky brand who claims to have the world’s first whiskey created with the help of AI.
 They have smart bottles that can connect with customers and display information like the drink’s origins as well as how much the product was aged.
 Not only that, but customers are also allowed to create a whiskey cask of their own and track it during the entire process from maturation to bottling.

-Will Technology and eCommerce reshape retail employment?
+Will Technology reshape retail employment?

 Physical store occupations like sales assistants, counter cashiers, shelf fillers account for close to 70% of retail jobs.
 For occupations like these, automation can be quite beneficial as repetitive tasks like check out and price label changing can be done quite quickly and efficiently by computers.